LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-persist/task-3/index.md

 {{% notice blue "Progress Check" "rocket" %}}
 **Testing:** Run the tests found in `Task.Tests`.
 These should all pass unless your database connections have been set incorrectly.

+You will need to uncomment the code for the unit tests.
+Look for `TODO` statements in lines 1 and 304 in the `DatabaseTesting.cs` in `Task.Tests`.

 **Build:** You should have a working website that allows you to make a job, employer, and skill and connect them.
 You should be able to see the connections in an the `Job/Detail` view.

 **Database:** and see data in MySQL database.
 You should see data in your `JobSkills` table.
 It should be a pairing of Job and Skill Ids.